MAUD: An Expert-Annotated Legal NLP Dataset for Merger Agreement Understanding: MAUD: A Legal NLP Dataset for Merger Agreement Understanding

 MAUD consists of 47,457 annotations based on legal text extracted from 152 English-language public merger agreements.
 MAUD's merger agreements were sourced from the EDGAR system maintained by the U.S. Securities and Exchange Commission.

 \paragraph{Terminology.} \textit{Deal points} are legal clauses that define when and how the parties in a merger agreement are obligated to complete an acquisition.
 We refer to the text of these clauses (extracted by annotators from merger agreements) as \textit{deal point text}s.
-One or more predefined \textit{deal point questions} can be asked about each deal point text.
+Multiple \textit{deal point questions} can be asked about each deal point text; the subset of applicable questions is determined by the text's \textit{type}.
 Each deal point question can be answered by one or more predefined \textit{deal point answers}.
-Deal point questions and texts are grouped into mutually exclusive \textit{deal point categories}.

 \paragraph{Deal Points in MAUD.} The deal points in MAUD are standardized by the 2021 ABA Study.
-For the 2021 ABA Study, the American Bar Association appointed an M\&A attorney to design 130 deal point questions and 7 deal point categories reflecting recent legal developments and deal trends of interest.
+For the 2021 ABA Study, the American Bar Association appointed an M\&A attorney to design 130 deal point questions reflecting recent legal developments and deal trends of interest.
 Of the 130 different deal point questions in the 2021 ABA Study, 92 are represented in MAUD.

 MAUD contains 8,226 unique deal point text annotations and 39,231 question-answer annotations (i.e. examples), for a total of 47,457 annotations.
-There are seven different deal point categories in MAUD: Conditions to Closing, Deal Protection and Related Provisions, General Information, Knowledge, Material Adverse Effect, Operating and Efforts Covenant, and Remedies.
+Each text belongs to one of 22 deal point types (see Table \ref{table:extraction_types}), and the deal point type determines the subset of questions that pertain to each text.
+The deal point types are further grouped into seven categories (see Appendix \ref{appendix:categories}) which we use for scoring purposes.

 \paragraph{Task.} MAUD is a multiple-choice reading comprehension task.
 The model predicts the correct deal point answer from a predefined list of possible answers associated with each question.
 (See Figure \ref{fig:main} for an example).
 Several deal point questions in the ABA Study are in fact multilabel questions, but for uniformity we cast all multilabel questions as binary multiple-choice questions.
 This increases the effective number of questions from 92 to 144.